Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 They're going to say it about you anyway.

-It seems that Doug Band, Clinton's aide who said he's going to vote for Romney, got his own personal tour of the Corey Booker Memorial Woodshed.
+By the way, it seems that Doug Band, Clinton's aide who said he's going to vote for Romney, got his own personal tour of the Corey Booker Memorial Woodshed.

-Now he supposedly made the comment that he was going to vote for Romney to the national memo website as he got aboard a plane to Charlotte with Bill Clinton.
+Now, he supposedly made the comment that he was going to vote for Romney to the National Memo website as he got aboard a plane to Charlotte with Bill Clinton.

 So he and Clinton were getting on planes.